 it hard to swallow or breathe.
 Tetanus can be very dangerous and can cause

 death.
-The best way to prevent the disease is to have a tetanus shot if you
+The best way to prevent the disease is to have a tetanus shot.

 How can I tell if I need a tetanus shot?

-if you need a tetanus shot, first decide if the object that caused the wound
+if you need a tetanus shot after a wound, first decide if the object that caused the wound

 was dirty or clean.
 An object is dirty if it has dirt, soil, spit, or feces on